xddq/libre-weather/README.md

 # Notes
 - If you have feedback/suggestions just create an issue.
+- If you want to design the frontend, I am happy to code your design.
+Again, just create an issue and we will get in touch.
 - There is a document called "PLAN" which states the features I will perhaps add.
-If you want to help with any of them, let me know (again, can just create an Issue).
+If you want to help with any of them, let me know.
+Again, can just create an issue.

 # Licenses